Assistant Team Manager - Occupational Therapy

 Reporting to the Clinical Lead and closely linking with colleague ATM’s including at SMBC’s One Front Door referral and triaging team, Reablement and Community, you will manage case allocation and be responsible for the monitoring of practice, practitioner performance and staff or service development needs.

-You will provide clinical supervision to both OT and OTAs, and will have the necessary skills to lead, develop, motivate, support and manage staff.
+You will provide clinical supervision to both OT and OTAs, making this a great opportunity for an experienced OT who has the necessary skills to lead, develop, motivate, support and manage staff and is looking to take the next step in their career into management.
 You will also liaise with colleague ATMs, Clinical Lead and Quality Performance Supervisor to report on performance and recording.

-You will need to hold a professional qualification in Occupational Therapy, have an excellent knowledge of social care Occupational Therapy and be experienced and familiar with issues and challenges associated with the provision of community equipment, major and minor adaptations and the moving and handling of clients with disabilities or long term health conditions.
+You also will have an excellent knowledge of social care Occupational Therapy and be experienced and familiar with issues and challenges associated with the provision of community equipment, major and minor adaptations and the moving and handling of clients with disabilities or long term health conditions.

 You will need to demonstrate your ability to make difficult managerial decisions and prioritise case work evidencing managerial reasoning to meet regularly changing service pressures.